HackerHyper/GDCN/README.md

 > **Authors:**
 Jian Zhu, Xin Zou, Xi Wang, Ning Zhang, Bian Wu, Yao Yang, Ying Zhou, Lingfang Zeng, Chang Tang, Cheng Luo.

-This paper is submitted to International Conference on Acoustics, Speech, and Signal Processing (ICASSP2026).
+This paper is submitted to the International Conference on Acoustics, Speech, and Signal Processing (ICASSP2026).
  [Generative Diffusion Contrastive Network for Multi-View Clustering](https://arxiv.org/abs/2509.09527)

+## 1. Abstract
+In recent years, Multi-View Clustering (MVC) has been significantly advanced under the influence of deep learning.
+By integrating heterogeneous data from multiple views, MVC enhances clustering analysis, making multi-view fusion critical to clustering performance.
+However, there is a problem of low-quality data in multi-view fusion.
+This prob- lem primarily arises from two reasons: 1) Certain views are contaminated by noisy data.
+2) Some views suffer from missing data.
+This paper proposes a novel Stochastic Generative Diffusion Fusion (SGDF) method to address this problem.
+SGDF leverages a multiple generative mechanism for the multi-view feature of each sample.
+It is robust to low-quality data.
+Building on SGDF, we further present the Generative Diffusion Contrastive Network (GDCN).
+Extensive experiments show that GDCN achieves the state-of-the-art results in deep MVC tasks.
+The source code is publicly available at https://github.com/HackerHyper/GDCN.

-## 1.Requirements
+## 2.Requirements

 pytorch==1.12.1